-In 2009, we closed on the RELO and a Purchase Agreement with Teva for the development of our novel anti-cancer compound, RX-3117.
+In 2009, we closed on the RELO and a securities purchase agreement (the "Purchase Agreement") with Teva for the development of our novel anti-cancer compound, RX-3117.
 RX-3117 is a small molecule, new chemical entity nucleoside compound that has an anti-metabolite mechanism of action, and has therapeutic potential in a broad range of cancers including colon, lung, and pancreatic cancer.
 The investment by TEVA is restricted to supporting the research and development program for the development of RX-3117.
 We will be eligible to receive royalties on net sales of RX-3117 worldwide.
 On January 19, 2011, we entered into a second amendment to the Purchase Agreement, whereby Teva purchased 2,334,515 shares of our common stock for \$3.95 million.
 This second amendment also provided for a possible third investment by Teva, in the amount of \$750,000.
 This compound entered into an exploratory Phase I clinical study during the first quarter of 2012.
 The primary objective of the study was to determine oral bioavailability of RX-3117 in humans.
 On August 6, 2012, we released the results that the study demonstrated the oral bioavailability of RX-3117 in humans, and with no adverse events reported in the study.
 On December 7, 2012, Teva exercised the third investment option, which constituted the final closing of the Purchase Agreement, and we issued 2,083,333 shares for \$750,000.
 On December 27, 2012 we received \$926,000 from Teva pursuant to a second amendment to the RELO for the further development of RX-3117.
+On July 15, 2013, we announced that Teva submitted an Investigational New Drug ("IND") application for RX-3117 to the FDA.
 We anticipate that RX-3117 will enter a Phase I clinical trial in the second half of 2013.